-I know it’s widely held that mounting the bindings further apart “should” provide a more stable stance, but here are some things to ponder in this regard.
+It’s widely believed that mounting the bindings further apart “should” provide a more stable stance, but maybe not.

-It may seem counter-intuitive at first, but the closer your feet are together, the more stable the ski’s behavior will be, the more steady your balance will be, and as an added bonus, the easier it will be to get up over your front foot so the ski can behave the way it was designed to behave.
+It may seem counter-intuitive at first, but the closer your feet are together, the more stable the ski’s behavior will be, the more steady your balance will be, the better your ski’s setup can be, and the easier it will be to get up over your front foot so the ski can behave the way it was designed to work best.

 There are only a few legitimate reasons to move the back binding rearward, but those are special cases that usually involve compromises or Band-Aides on bad habits.
 For the vast majority of skiers, the closer the feet are together, the better balance and performance will be.